Soldier shoots man shouting 'Alluhu akbar' near Louvre museum in Paris

 "It was very frantic at first — lots of alarms," Taylor Walstrum, a 20-year-old junior from the University of Georgia, told NBC News.

-"We were led down to a room where we waited for 2 or 3 hours.
+"We were led down to a room where we waited for two or three hours.
 Really weren't told anything other than the inside of the museum was secure," he added.

 "I was in the open courtyard in front of the glass pyramid entrance," Byron Hood, 41, told NBC News.
 "I just saw the armed guards running and the evacuation tunnels opening."